kamronbatman/basic-chat/README.md

 # basic-chat
-A basic chat using Node.js and Socket.io
+A basic telnet chat server using Node.js